 Environmental Engineering involves the application of engineering principles to the design and development of systems, processes, and tools needed for the protection of the environment, human health, and natural ecosystems in order to foster sustainable development.
 The Bachelor of Science in Environmental Engineering (B.S.Env.E.) emphasizes municipal, natural, and industrial environments with focus on the core competency areas of water and wastewater treatment, water resources engineering, solid and hazardous waste management, and air and water quality control.
 This program employs a team-based interdisciplinary learning philosophy.
 This approach provides students with knowledge for leadership in sustaining our world and with the critical thinking skills required for effective and innovative engineering practice with particular emphasis on technologies needed to solve problems related to water, soil, and air pollution and resource recovery and re-use.
 B.S.
-Env.E. students complete core courses common to all engineering majors as well as specialized courses in environmental engineering.
+Env.E. students complete core courses common to the other engineering majors as well as specialized courses in environmental engineering.

 The Environmental Engineering Program of the Department of Environmental and Civil Engineering in the U.A.
 Whitaker College of Engineering at Florida Gulf Coast University will produce graduates who: